Vardoge/synq-getting-started/issue_tracker/schedule.md

 ### Ad-hoc Scheduling

 * Issues can and will come up during the week.
 We want to give room for this, and that is what ad-hoc scheduling is for.
-* Ad-hoc issues should either be `critical issues` found during a production impacting event or `minor fixes` which will not exceed `5` hours of work per issue.  `DevOps`, `Outage` and build pipeline issues should be referred to the person in the DevOps rotation (listed below)
+* Ad-hoc issues should either be `critical issues` found during a production impacting event or `minor fixes` which will not exceed `5` hours of work per issue.  `DevOps`, `Outage` and build pipeline issues should be referred to the DRR (listed below)
 * There should only be 2-3 ad-hoc issues scheduled a week.
 They should not domniate your week's work, and if you are busy with a key task, do not schedule these in, place it in `Pending Schedule` instead.
 * Your `In Progress` and `Selected for dev.` should not exceed `45` hours.
 * _Use your own discretion!_